Removing a Tree Stump

 - Try pushing the trunk.
 If more roots are exposed, cut them with the ax.
 Continue pushing and pulling the trunk until the tree trunk is entirely uprooted.

-- If the trunk won’t budge, wrap chain around it and connect it to a four-wheel-drive pickup truck.
+- If the trunk won’t budge, wrap the chain around it and connect it to a four-wheel-drive pickup truck.

 - Alternate between slowly pulling forward and reversing to wiggle the trunk until it is uprooted.